Massive growth in Japan’s tobacco heating products market has helped push cigarette sales to historic lows.

 By Timothy S. Donahue

 Japan is the world’s largest market for heated-tobacco products (HTPs).
-Brands like Philip Morris International’s IQOS, Japan Tobacco’s Ploom and British American Tobacco’s Glo have garnered a significant share at the expense of their combustible counterparts.
+Brands like Philip Morris International’s IQOS, Japan Tobacco’s Ploom and BAT’s Glo have garnered a significant share at the expense of their combustible counterparts.

 In the first quarter of 2021, domestic cigarette sales in Japan totaled about 25 billion sticks.
 In 2016, during the same period, Japanese smokers bought 43.6 billion cigarettes.
 Over the past five years, cigarette sales have declined nearly 43 percent, according to Euromonitor International.